 A lack of clearly defined roles is a common mistake within organizations.
 Have you ever wondered what’s required of you, or what your job role actually is?
 Confusion is created when staff are asked to wear many hats, but this can influence the positive impact of specified roles.
 These provide clarity, and can help everyone remain on the same page to progress in the right direction.Fortunately, knowledge management can clear a few things up, where roles become clear with time.
 It doesn’t just clarify existing positions, but can create new roles too, including knowledge managers.
 When everyone understands their role, they can focus on core competencies which directly contribute to bottom line.
 Employee jobs become easier too, where they have improved access to the information they need to thrive.

 Great Technological Investments

-The technology is leveraged to meet specific outcomes, rather than perceived to be the solution itself.
+They usefully contribute to an enhanced technological environment, which is critical for cultivating a progressive culture.
+Knowledge-management systems are an integral component of your digital strategy, and serve as a driving force.The technology is leveraged to meet specific outcomes, rather than perceived to be the solution itself.
 Your system will encourage a mentality where technology is present to enhance business outcomes, configured in a way that avoids them determining the outcome altogether.

-When staff observe top-down support, they’re more likely to initially embrace knowledge-management systems, and will continue to do so when they realize it makes their lives easier.
+Knowledge-management systems cultivate top-down support, where leaders are incentivized by the organized teams beneath them.
+This encourages them to sponsor the system in place, and this level of enthusiasm filters through the organization.When staff observe top-down support, they’re more likely to initially embrace knowledge-management systems, and will continue to do so when they realize it makes their lives easier.
 When high-ranking staff lead by example, with an effective embrace for new technology, their participation motivates staff to follow their lead, and this will ultimately unite teams to achieve business outcomes.